 “SeaWorld is proud to be a responsible steward of the environment, not just here in our park, but in the oceans and the world we share,” says SeaWorld San Diego Park President John Reilly.
 “We hope our actions will inspire others to take similar steps that, combined, can make a huge difference.”

 Animal Rescue and Rehabilitation Program

 Since 1965, SeaWorld® San Diego has rescued more than 6,500 animals and has treated as many as 475 marine mammals in one year.
 Of these animals, seals and sea lions form the largest share.
 Birds, such as pelicans, also are frequently rescued.
-In 2012, SeaWorld rescued 131 marine mammals: 98 California sea lions, 18 northern elephant seals, eight harbor seals, four common dolphins, a fur seal, a Guadalupe fur seal and a southern sea otter.
-In addition, SeaWorld took in 451 birds (276 of which were brown pelicans) and four sea turtles for rehabilitation.
+In 2013 SeaWorld rescued a nearly-record number of California sea lions as a result of an Unusual Mortality Event (UME) that caused juvenile sea lions to strand on beaches along the central and southern California coastline.
+SeaWorld took care of more than 411 sea lions, the majority of which were part of the UME, in addition to other marine mammal species, including 10 elephant seals, 12 harbor seals, 1 fur seal and 5 dolphins.
+In addition, SeaWorld took in and cared for 267 birds (124 of which were pelicans).

 Marine mammals such as seals, sea lions, sea otters, dolphins, whales, sea turtles and seabirds may strand for a variety of reasons: illness, injury, exhaustion or separation from their mother.
 Two of the most common conditions are malnutrition and dehydration.
 In addition, animals may also become entangled in nets, ropes or fishing line; accidentally ingest plastic or other foreign objects; or suffer habitat loss, which occurs as a result of human development, over harvesting of natural resources or oil spills.